UndeadZeratul/wartrophies/README.md

 - Add an Icon property to your weapons or define a Spawn state sprite.
 *Again, will work without it, but sometimes Ready state sprites may be used and it'd look bad.*
 - Prefix your weapon classes!
 There have been reports of weapons from one mod affecting a weapon from another because they both shared the same class name.

+### Blacklisting Classes
+---
+- You don't need to touch War Trophies to do that.
+If you have classes in your own mod that you wish to be blacklisted, add a WTBLKLST lump to your mod's root directory, then separate each blacklisted class with a comma.
+You can place them on new lines and such, but don't use comments.

+Example: `LostSoul, Revenant, SpiderMastermind, Cyberdemon, BossBrain`